duykhanh09103/ytdlp-web-api/README.md

 ## Disclaimer
- this project does have the use of copilot ai for debugging
+> this project does have the use of copilot ai for debugging and docs(prevous docs in /im_Locking_tf_in is my spending 2+hr written but im too tired rn so im just gonna do ai docs instead of doin from the start :sob:)
+\
+> everything else(include this readme u reading rn) is not ai generated